-Objectives: Drug-related problems result in serious problems among hospitalized patients and high rate of morbidity and mortality, and increased healthcare costs.
-It is aimed to identify drug-related problems by clinical pharmacist-led medication review in hospitalized probable patients with COVID-19 during the first wave of COVID-19 pandemic.
+Objectives: Drug-related problems (DRPs) result in serious problems among hospitalized patients, high rates of morbidity and mortality, and increased healthcare costs.
+This study aimed to identify DRPs by clinical pharmacist-led medication review in hospitalized probable patients with coronavirus disease-2019 (COVID-19) during the first wave of the COVID-19 pandemic.

-Methods: This retrospective cross-sectional study was conducted at COVID-19 inpatient services of a tertiary university hospital in Turkey for 3 months (between March 2020 and June 2020) and included hospitalized confirmed or probable COVID-19 patients.
-World Health Organization (WHO) and Turkish Ministry of Health Guidelines case definitions were used to define confirmed and probable COVID-19 patients.
-Six clinical pharmacy residents provided medication review service during their education and training.
-Drug-related problems were classified based on Pharmaceutical Care Network Europe (PCNE) V9.00.
+Materials and Methods: This retrospective cross-sectional study was conducted at the COVID-19 inpatient services of a tertiary university hospital in Türkiye for 3 months (between March 2020 and June 2020) and included hospitalized confirmed or probable COVID-19 patients.
+The World Health Organization and Turkish Ministry of Health Guidelines case definitions were used to define confirmed and probable COVID-19 patients.
+Six clinical pharmacy residents provided medication review services during their education and training.
+DRPs were classified based on the Pharmaceutical Care Network Europe V9.00.
 The physician's acceptance rate of clinical pharmacists' recommendations was assessed.

-Results: Among 202 hospitalized patients with probable or confirmed COVID-19, 132 patients (65.3%) had at least one drug-related problem.
-Two hundred sixty-four drug-related problems were identified.
+Results: Among 202 hospitalized patients with probable or confirmed COVID-19, 132 (65.3%) had at least one drug-related problem.
+Two hundred and sixty-four DRPs were identified.
 Drug selection (85.6%) and dose selection (9.2%) were the most common causes of these problems.
 Among the 80 clinical pharmacist interventions, 48.8% were accepted by the physicians.

-Conclusion: Clinical Pharmacists have identified a significant number of DRPs during the COVID-19 pandemic, particularly those related to drug interactions and drug safety such as ADRs.
+Conclusion: Clinical pharmacists identified a significant number of DRPs during the COVID-19 pandemic, particularly those related to drug interactions and drug safety, such as adverse drug reactions.
 This study highlights the importance of detecting and responding to DRPs in the COVID-19 pandemic.
-Keywords: COVID-19, medication review, clinical pharmacist, drug-related problem, PCNE